Miaababikir/Miaababikir-Blog/source/_posts/my-first-blog-post.md

 ---
 extends: _layouts.post
 section: content
-title: My First Blog Post
+title: How to start on web development
-date: 2017-03-23
+date: 2020-03-21
-description: This is your first blog post.
+description: We will give you most of web development resources that can help you to start on your journey in web development.
 cover_image: /assets/img/post-cover-image-2.png
 ---

-# :sparkles: Web development beginners guide
+# Web development beginners guide

 In this article we will give you most of web development resources that can help you to start on your journey in web development (arabic and english).

 > Please if there any course or website that we not include it here, push it to us in PR and we will add it ASAP.

-## :notebook: Content
+## Content
 * [HTML](#html)
 * [CSS](#css)
 * [Javascript](#javascript)